Nanoseb/squeue-helper/README.md

 # Setup
-Versions for either bash or zsh are available, the scripts just need to be sourced.
+Versions for either bash or zsh are available, the scripts just need to be sourced, likely in your `.bashrc`/`.zshrc`:

 ```bash
 source _squeue_helper.bash